| FAQ

 Robert Bornn and Laura Worth have

-moiré than 25 years experience in organizational management, having
+moir? than 25 years experience in organizational management, having raised

-raised more than $3.5 million to finance their projects.
-They have
+more than $3.5 million to finance their projects.
+They have extensive

-extensive experience building small teams of motivated and expert professionals
+experience building small teams of motivated and expert professionals dedicated

-dedicated to significant projects like medical electronic devices for the
+to significant projects like medical electronic devices for the sleep industry

-sleep industry and the special needs community.
-They have managed
+and the special needs community.
+They have managed R?D and designed

-R&D and designed and managed the clinical research of Robert’s medical
+and managed the clinical research of Robert’s medical device

-with qualified organizations for development and construction of energy
+for development and construction of energy efficient, nature-integrated

 Advisors